MoonPoet/xaprb-src/content/blog/2006/08/13/four-types-of-database-abstraction-layers.md

 categories:
   - Databases
 ---
 Quite a few people have chimed in on a recent discussion about PHP, MySQL, database abstraction layers, and performance.
 I think enough viewpoints have been covered that I don't need to comment, but one question I don't see answered is "what are the qualities of a good SQL abstraction layer?"
-I think it's a very interesting -- and complicated -- question.
+I think it's a very interesting---and complicated---question.
 As it turns out, the term has several meanings, and I think it's important to understand them.

 I started drafting this article in February, but put it aside until the recent spate of articles prompted me to finish it.
 Here are links to some of those articles: